TechnologyBrewery/krausening/README.md

 See the [krausening-python README](https://bitbucket.org/cpointe/krausening/src/dev/krausening-python/) for more details.

+# Contributions
+See the CONTRIBUTING.md file in the Krausening root directory for release instructions and general architecture information.

 # Distribution Channel

 Want Krausening in your project?
 The following Maven dependency will add the Java implementation of Krausening to your Maven project from the Maven Central Repository: